mikaelvesavuori/minion/README.md

 ## Installation

-You can use it just as any old script in a project if you want...
+The easiest "one-off" way would be to use Minion just as any old script in a project if you want...

 _But the nicer option is to use the `install.sh` script._